Ebsz/TDT4250-Project/README.md

 <!-- 1 ABOUT THE PROJECT -->
 ## 1. About The Project

-This project is done as a part of the NTNU course TDT4250 - Advanced Software Design during the fall of 2020
+This project was done as a part of the NTNU course TDT4250 - Advanced Software Design during the fall of 2020

 <!-- 1.1 CASE DESCRIPTION -->
 ### 1.1 Case Description

-The general task is to build a DSL usable in Eclipse, using relevant frameworks including Xtext and Sirius, but also EMF Forms.
+The general task was to build a DSL usable in Eclipse, using relevant frameworks including Xtext and Sirius, but also EMF Forms.
 It may also be relevant to include transformations.

-We had some freedom in the details, but we ended up doing a project for creating viewpoints of football matches played in Premier League:
+We had some freedom in the details, but ended up doing a project for creating viewpoints of football matches played in Premier League:

 1. We want to base the project on the public available data source API from `https://www.football-data.org/`.
 2. The Ecore model should be created in such a way that it is generic, and can be utilized for any kind of football leagues played in a season structure.